 The photo below was captured from my backyard in the city (Bortle Scale Class 6) using a Celestron RASA 8 F/2 telescope.
 The total integrated exposure time is 6 hours and 26 minutes.

 The M81 and M82 Galaxies in Ursa Major.

 They are relatively easy to find with binoculars when you start at the Big Dipper.
 Bode’s Galaxy and the Cigar Galaxy are often photographed as a pair by amateur astrophotographers.
 It is rare to have two bright, large galaxies within the same field of view.

 Over the years, I have photographed the M81 and M82 Galaxies using a number of different telescopes and cameras.
-The latest version is my best result yet, and was photographed using a ZWO ASI294MC Pro (One-Shot-Color) dedicated astronomy camera.
+The version shown above and was photographed using a ZWO ASI294MC Pro (One-Shot-Color) dedicated astronomy camera.

 “Broadband” color astrophotography targets are difficult targets to capture when shooting in city light pollution.
 This is because the glow of artificial lighting is recorded in your image along with the galaxy.
 To help combat this, I used an Optolong L-Pro filter to reduce the known sources of man-made light in my images.

 The telescope used for my image of M81 and M82 (Celestron RASA 8 F/2).